Saarcasmic/HeartGuard-AI/README.md

 - **Model Training**: Training various machine learning models.
 - **Prediction Accuracy**: Accurate predictions using advanced algorithms.

-The project was developed in a Jupyter Notebook, with the dataset sourced from Kaggle’s [UCI Heart Disease dataset](https://www.kaggle.com/ronitf/heart-disease-uci).
+The project was developed in a Jupyter Notebook using a heart disease dataset.

 ## Objective